Data import

 You can set up TNI to automatically refresh asset files from a certain folder on program at regular intervals.
 This can be done on the Scheduler tab.

 When importing an asset that is already present in the Storage, configuration snapshots from the new file will be moved to the existing one.
 If the new file was placed into the Storage manually, it will be deleted.
 This ensures that a single asset in TNI always has one file corresponding to it.
-This is true for import of any kind.
+This is true for imports of any kind.

 Importing by moving data files